CompOmics/compomics.github.io/_projects/thermorawfileparser.md

 # ThermoRawFileParser

 Wrapper around the .net (C#) ThermoFisher ThermoRawFileReader library for running on Linux with mono (works on Windows too).
 It takes a thermo RAW file as input and outputs a metadata file and the spectra in 3 possible formats
-* MGF: only MS2 and MS3 spectra
+* MGF: MS2 and MS3 spectra
-* mzML and indexed mzML: both MS1 and MS2 spectra
+* mzML and indexed mzML: both MS1, MS2 and MS3 spectra
 * Apache Parquet: under development

 RawFileReader reading tool.
 Copyright © 2016 by Thermo Fisher Scientific, Inc. All rights reserved